open-pioneer/trails-starter/docs/tutorials/HowToCreateAService.md

 Some service features have not been touched in this tutorial.
 For example, you can translate messages within a service by using the `intl` object in the constructor's `ServiceOptions` object.
-All details are documented in the [Services reference](../reference/Services.md).
+All details are documented in the [Services reference](../reference/Services.md) and in the [Package reference](../reference/Package.md).